-To understand how different types of light affect color you have to know a little about what light is, how it works, and its relationship to color.
+To understand how different types of light affect color, you have to know a little about what light is, how it works, and its relationship to color.

 The Effects of Natural Light

-Light that enters a room from the north casts a cool, bluish tint on the walls.
-Northern light is indirect and can make colors appear darker and less saturated so you may want to compensate by considering a paint color that is a bit lighter or slightly more intense.
-Lighter values and clean, clear hues rather than muted or greyed colors.
-Colors for rooms with either eastern or western exposures are warmer and less muted than those for southern exposure.
+The light entering a room from the north casts a cool, bluish tint on the walls.
+Northern light is indirect and can make colors appear darker and less saturated.
+You may want to compensate by considering a paint color that is a bit lighter or slightly more intense.
+Lighter values and clean, clear hues rather than muted or greyed ones often work best in rooms with northern exposure.

 The Effects of Artificial Light

 While you can understand how light affects color, choosing colors that will work in a particular lighting situation is still not an exact science.
-The best way to find the right color is to view a sample of the actual color and material that is at least a 12” x 12” in the space where you plan to use it and look at it in the actual lighting conditions of the space during different times of the day.
+The best way to find the right color is to view a large sample of the paint color or material in the space where you plan to use it and look at it in the actual lighting conditions of the room during different times of the day.